seankerr/rust-http-box/README.md

     }
 }

-impl HttpHandler for Handler {
+// implement the callbacks we are listening for impl HttpHandler for Handler {
-    fn on_header_name(&mut self, data: &[u8]) -> bool {
+    // receive a slice of header name fn on_header_name(&mut self, data: &[u8]) -> bool {
         if self.state == State::HeaderValue {
             self.flush_header();